Client Service Charter

 If you would like to comment on Australian Government policy you can contact:

-- the office of the Deputy Prime Minister and Minister for Infrastructure and Regional Development by telephone on (02) 6277 7680 or through the website at www.minister.infrastructure.gov.au, or
+- the office of the Deputy Prime Minister, Minister for Infrastructure, Transport and Regional Development by telephone on (02) 6277 7520 or through the website at minister.infrastructure.gov.au.

-- the office of the Assistant Minister for Infrastructure and Regional Development by telephone on (02) 6277 7020 or through the website at www.minister.infrastructure.gov.au.
+- the office of the Minister for Regional Development and Territories by telephone on (02) 6277 4412 or through the website at minister.infrastructure.gov.au.

 Contacts and Information